etherlinkcom/docs/docs/network/smart-rollup-nodes.md

 You can start the Smart Rollup node with a snapshot of the Etherlink state to prevent it from having to compute the state from Etherlink genesis.

-For simplicity, these steps show how to run the smart rollup node in observer mode:
+For simplicity, these steps show how to run the Smart Rollup node in observer mode:

 1. Get a built version of the Smart Rollup node binary, named `octez-smart-rollup-node`.
 The best place to get the most recent binary files to use with Etherlink is https://gitlab.com/tezos/tezos/-/releases.